 Korean has nine different dialects.
 Both South and North Korea have their own standard Korean dialects, which are used in an official setting.
 In the South, it is Seoul’s dialect.
 In the North, it is Seoul’s dialect mixed with Pyeongyang’s region’s dialect.

 Besides the Korean peninsula, there are many native Korean speakers living abroad.
-The regions with the biggest Korean populations are in the United States, China, Japan, Canada, Uzbekistan, Vietnam, Russia, Australia, and Kazakhstan.
+The regions with the biggest Korean populations are the United States, China, Japan, Canada, Uzbekistan, Vietnam, Russia, Australia, and Kazakhstan.

 How many languages are spoken in South Korea?